Ultraprocessed food is a product of an optimizer that cares about a proper subset of human values, and Goodharts-away the others.

 What is it about processed food that's so bad for you?
 The slicing?
 The smashing?
 The pressing?
 The freezing?
 The drying?
 The boiling?
 The canning?
 The conveyor belts?
 Is it simply filled with malice by the people who create it?

 How come none of my 8 great grandparents were fat but 3 of my 4 grandparents were?
 They all sat at desks or worked in factories or took care of the home.
 They didn't have terribly different lifestyles.
 As far as I know, they could generally all afford as much food as they wanted.
-(By the way, my 4th grandparent has lived her whole life in relative wealth on unincorporated islands.)
+(By the way, my 4th grandparent has lived her whole adult life on unincorporated islands.)

 I would choose my mom's soup over chikfila soup every time; I would choose my mom's burgers over McDonald's every time.
 I wouldn't say that fast food or frozen food or canned food or prepared meals are better or more palatable than homemade food at all.
 And my grandma was a better chef than my mom and my great grandma was a better chef than my grandma.
 Food is getting less palatable, not more.